 We’re already feeling the impacts of a changing climate with more frequent, long-running and intense heat-waves, extreme fire danger days, intense storms and flooding, to name but a few.
 These localised climate impacts present a challenge to our health, natural environments, assets and infrastructure, economy, energy systems, water availability, food security and ability to bounce back after natural disasters.

-Our Climate Change Response Plan 2022-27(PDF, 2MB) sets out 79 actions, providing clear strategic direction to inform council’s role in helping the city mitigate and adapt to a changing climate.
+Our Climate Change Response Plan 2022-27(PDF, 2MB) (incl additional actions) sets out 99 actions, providing clear evidence-based strategic direction to inform council’s role in helping the city mitigate and adapt to a changing climate.

 Gain an overview of the type of action that Council has taken so far by reading our Climate Change Snapshot.(PDF, 4MB)